klml/imghardchache/README.md

 # imghardchache

-imghardchache creates thumbs of images on disk.
+imghardchache creates thumbs of images as a file.
+You can use this with a static site generator to generate static images.

 To create a thumb, call the URL of the original image (e.g. `/test.jpg`) with an `__` and the size in pixel (`/test__255.jpg`).